-A person arrested for OWI who is unable to be released to a responsible adult may not be released until 12 hours have elapsed or until a chemical test administered under Wis.
+A person arrested for OWI who is unable to be released to a responsible adult shall be safely transported to the Department and may not be released until 12 hours have elapsed or until a chemical test administered under Wis.
 Stat. § 343.305 shows a blood alcohol content of less than 0.04 (Wis.
 Stat. § 345.24).